History of urban planning: Modernism

-Model of Le Corbusier's Plan Voisin from 1925.

 The Hufeisensiedlung ("Horseshoe Estate") is a housing estate in Berlin, built in 1925–33 designed by architect Bruno Taut, municipal planning head and co-architect Martin Wagner, garden architect Leberecht Migge and Neukölln gardens director Ottokar Wagler.

 House 15 at the Weißenhofsiedlung designed by Le Corbusier and Pierre Jeanerret in 1928.

 Partizánske in Slovakia – an example of a typical planned industrial city founded in 1938 together with a shoemaking factory in which practically all adult inhabitants of the city were employed.

 In the 1920s, the ideas of modernism began to surface in urban planning, in particular promoted by the Congrès Internationaux d'Architecture Moderne from 1928.
 The influential modernist architect Le Corbusier presented his scheme for a "Contemporary City" for three million inhabitants (Ville Contemporaine) in 1922.
 The centrepiece of this plan was the group of sixty-story cruciform skyscrapers, steel-framed office buildings encased in huge curtain walls of glass.
 These skyscrapers were set within large, rectangular, park-like green spaces.
 At the centre was a huge transportation hub that on different levels included depots for buses and trains, as well as highway intersections, and at the top, an airport.
 Le Corbusier had the fanciful notion that commercial airliners would land between the huge skyscrapers.
 He segregated pedestrian circulation paths from the roadways and glorified the automobile as a means of transportation.
 As one moved out from the central skyscrapers, smaller low-story, zig-zag apartment blocks (set far back from the street amid green space) housed the inhabitants.
 Le Corbusier hoped that politically minded industrialists in France would lead the way with their efficient Taylorist and Fordist strategies adopted from American industrial models to re-organise society.